thautwarm/plfp/view-point-from-research-side/tf-for-compilers.md

 - To eliminate lambdas

-   we're supposed to recursively lift lambdas to global functions, but it should take care of free variables, thus should be done after closure conversions.
+   we're supposed to recursively lift lambdas to global functions, but any free variable shall be rejected here, thus this phase should start after closure conversions.

    closure conversion < eliminating lambdas